EvolvedLotus/EVLDiscordBot/README.md

 # How to use this bot

+Create an API on Google Cloud Console to use the Spreadsheet API.
+Go to [their platform here](https://console.cloud.google.com/) and use [this tutorial](https://handsondataviz.org/google-sheets-api-key.html) to get your API running and download your JSON file with the requested keys.

-First we need to create a bot on the [Discord developer site](https://discord.com/developers/applications).
+We need to create a bot on the [Discord developer site](https://discord.com/developers/applications).
 We need administrator permissions for this bot given the nature of the tasks it performs.

 All the detailed steps to create your bot can be followed in the [documentation for discord.py](https://discordpy.readthedocs.io/en/stable/discord.html).